Full-Time Online Learning for Elementary Students

 Frequently Asked Questions

 How much time will the student spend in live sessions with a teacher?
-In a regular 5-day week, students will receive a minimum of 5 hours of real-time virtual sessions with a teacher.
+Learning is measured in relation to learning outcomes, not time.
+Each student will receive a minimum of 8 synchronous sessions (varying in length) in a regular 5-day school week.

 Why isn’t the minimum number of live session hours higher?
 Teachers are encouraged to plan interactive sessions that allow teachers to observe and listen to each student.
 An effective way to achieve this is in the planning of small group sessions.
 In such sessions, students will spend less time waiting for their turn to participate.
 If the minimum hours are higher for all students, teachers will need to rely on scheduling only large group sessions.
 Such schedules would require students to spend a lot of time on the screen including time spent in less effective lessons.